malcprentice/malcprentice.github.io/0-source/Resources - take the TOEFL iBT - 5 - Integrated writing.md

 4) I will check it and give you a "perfect score" example to look at.

 ### Reading Notes
-+BACKGROUND: Homeschooling becoming more popular.
++ BACKGROUND: Homeschooling becoming more popular.
-+DEFINITION: Homeschooling is:
++ DEFINITION: Homeschooling is:
-++keep children out of traditional classes ++(traditional = 1 teacher-20/30 children)
+++ keep children out of traditional classes
+++ (traditional = 1 teacher-20/30 children)
-++parents educate kids at home
+++ parents educate kids at home
-+TS: Homeschooling not good
++ TS: Homeschooling not good
-++Reason 1-  not learn as much
+++ Reason 1-  not learn as much
-+++trad. schools - must learn huge amount of material
++++ trad. schools - must learn huge amount of material
-+++home = no requirement to master X before moving to new level ++Reason 2 - Less social interaction
++++ home = no requirement to master X before moving to new level ++ Reason 2 - Less social interaction
-+++parents and a few brothers/sisters only
++++ parents and a few brothers/sisters only
-++Reason 3 - Less broad curriculum.
+++ Reason 3 - Less broad curriculum.
 Trad. sch have:
-+++more established curriculum
++++ more established curriculum
-+++more variety of subjects
++++ more variety of subjects

 ### Listening Notes
-+TS: not true - part of panel - disagree
++ TS: not true - part of panel - disagree
-+IDEA 1 not proven that learn less
++ IDEA 1 not proven that learn less
-++many studies proved learn far more
+++ many studies proved learn far more
-+IDEA 2 lots of interaction -
++ IDEA 2 lots of interaction -
-++parents arrange it with other homeschooled children ++could be MORE interaction, as can happen any time +IDEA 3 Variety of curriculum MORE
+++ parents arrange it with other homeschooled children ++ could be MORE interaction, as can happen any time
++ IDEA 3 Variety of curriculum MORE
-++because not limited by school boards, can teach anything ++e.g. astronomy, medicine, Chinese
+++ because not limited by school boards, can teach anything ++ e.g. astronomy, medicine, Chinese